Coronavirus: Harry Styles postpones European tour until 2021

 Harry Styles has become the latest artist to postpone their tour as the coronavirus pandemic continues across the globe.

-The ‘Fine Line’ singer was set to begin his European tour in Birmingham next month, before following it with UK dates in Sheffield, Dublin, London, Manchester and Glasgow.
+The ‘Fine Line’ singer was set to begin his European tour in Birmingham next month, before following it with dates in Sheffield, Dublin, London, Manchester and Glasgow.

 But he has now announced that the European leg of the tour will be pushed back to February and March 2021, in order to prevent the spread of the virus.